Mike Wilds: Career

 Wilds won the Formula Two class in the 1978 Aurora AFX championship, driving a Ralt and finished ninth in the overall standings.
 He also won the Thoroughbred Sports Cars championship in 1984 driving an Aston Martin DB4.

 Wilds won the RJB Mining Historic Sports Car Championship in 1992, '93, '96 and 98.

-Wilds' sports car racing career included driving at Le Mans 8 times, including C2 cars for Ecurie Ecosse (World Champion C2, 1986), and Group C for Nissan in 1988 with team-mate Win Percy.
+Wilds' sports car racing career included driving at Le Mans eight times, including C2 cars for Ecurie Ecosse (World Champion C2, 1986), and Group C for Nissan in 1988 with team-mate Win Percy.

 Wilds won the 2008 Britcar Drivers Championship together with Ian Lawson and Mike's son Anthony Wilds in the ING Sport BMW; the team also went on to win again in 2013 and also won the 2008 Group C Enduro Trophy in the Porsche 962 with Henry Pearman.

-He still occasionally drives in events for historic cars.
+Wilds still occasionally drives in events for historic cars.
 He raced a Porsche 962 and an Elva Mk5 in the 2008 Silverstone Classic.
 He returned to the Britcar Endurance grid in May 2016 posting his first win as a shared drive with son Anthony in a Ferrari 458.

 In 2018, at the age of 72, Wilds competed in the final round of the Porsche Carrera Cup Great Britain series with Redline Racing at Brands Hatch.

 In addition to his car racing career, Wilds is an active commercial helicopter pilot and instructor.
 He is affectionately known as 'The Honorific' Mike Wilds.

 Racing record

-Complete European F5000 Championship results
+Complete British Formula One Championship results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)